Andrios17/T1A3---Library-CLI/README.md

 This program was completed as a requirement of the Higher Education Diploma as a part of the Coder Academy Bootcamp.

-This program is intended to be utilised by liberians and readers with large book collections.
-It is a library management tool which allowes users to completly self manage all inventory within their library.
+This program is intended to be utilised by librarians and readers with large book collections.
+It is a library management tool which allows users to completely self manage all inventory within their library.

 It provides the user with a multitude of features which allow them to add books to their library, place books on loan and store loanee information, view books which have exceeded the loan period and return these books back to the library among many others.